vitessio/website/content/en/blog/2024-06-27-announcing-vitess-20.md

 ### Online DDL

-Release 20.0 drops support for `gh-ost` for Online DDL, as we continue to invest in `vitess` migrations based on VReplication.
-The `gh-ost` strategy is still recognized; however:

-- Vttablet binaries no longer bundle the `gh-ost` binary.
-The user should provide their own `gh-ost` binary, and supply `vttablet --gh-ost-path`.
-- Vitess no longer tests `gh-ost` in CI/endtoend tests.

 Vitess migrations now support `enum` definition reordering.
 Vitess opts to use `enum`s by alias (their string representation) rather than by ordinal value (the internal integer representation).

 Vitess now has better analysis for `INSTANT` DDL scenarios, enabled with the `--prefer-instant-ddl` DDL [strategy flag](https://vitess.io/docs/20.0/user-guides/schema-changes/ddl-strategy-flags/).
 It is able to predict whether a migration can be fulfilled by the `INSTANT` algorithm and use this algorithm if so.